plan2net/sierrha/README.md

 A set of error handlers that extends TYPO3's default site error handling (work in progress).

-For now two handlers are available:

-_404 "not found":_
+## Available Handlers

+### Page Not Found (HTTP Status 404)

 Shows content from a page or external URL.

+If the resource is unavailable or the content is empty a message in the standard TYPO3 error layout is shown.

-When the requested URL denotes a web resource (eg .css) only a small response is sent to save bandwith ("Regular Expression for resource file extensions", see *Extension Manager Configuration*).
+When the requested URL denotes a web resource (eg .css) only a small response is sent to save bandwidth ("Regular expression for resource file extensions", see [Extension Manager Configuration][em]).

-If the resource is unavialable or the content is empty a message in the standard TYPO3 error layout is shown.

-_403 "forbidden"_:
+The file extensions to be treated by default as web resources:

+* css
+* gif
+* ico
+* jpg
+* jpeg
+* js
+* json
+* png
+* svg
+* webp
+* xml

+### Forbidden (HTTP Status 403)

 Redirects to a login URL if access to page without session is not permitted.

-If the user is already logged in, but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see *Site Configuration*).
+If the user is already logged in, but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see [Site Configuration][site]).

 In any other case a 404 "not found" error is triggered.
 TYPO3 will invoke the configured error handler.